heckman/ofx2/README.md

 The _**ofx2xml**_ utility remarshals _OFX_ files,
-ensuring they are at least version-2 _OFX_ files, which are vavid XML and therefore easier to parse.
+ensuring they are at least version-2 _OFX_ files, which are valid XML and thereby easier to parse.
 The utility also interprets `<INTU.BID>` tags as `<FI><FID>` tag pairs, as my banks tend to include the former, but not the latter, in their _OFX_ files.